carvel-dev/carvel/site/content/blog/concourse-ytt.md

 This pipeline is broken into two main sections, `resources` and `jobs`.
 See [concourse docs](https://concourse-ci.org/docs.html) for more on these.

-- There are four `resources`
+- There are four `resources`:
   - One of these is our component under test - https://github.com/golang/mock
-  - The remaining three reference a docker image that contains the platform we want to test against, GoLang versions 1.11 -> 1.13
+  - The remaining three reference a docker image that contains the platform we want to test against, Golang versions 1.11 -> 1.13

-- There are three `jobs`.
+- There are three `jobs`:
-  - Each of these are testing our component (https://github.com/golang/mock in this case) against a different version of GoLang.
+  - Each of these are testing our component (https://github.com/golang/mock in this case) against a different version of Golang.

 ## Time to refactor